 Double Crochet (or DC) stitch is the one that you see anywhere you look, it’s that popular.

 It’s classic, let’s just say it.
-DC stitch is versatile and can be used to make anything you can imagine: from blankets to shawls to sweaters, from hats to scarves to cowls.
+DC stitch is versatile and can be used to make anything you can imagine: from blankets to shawls to sweaters, from hats to scarves to cowls (see this free crochet pattern using double crochet stitches)

-When you want to make a project that works up fast and looks good doing it, Double Crochet stitch is a great go-to.
+When you want to make a project that works up fast and looks good doing it, Double Crochet stitches are a great go-to.

 It’s a tall stitch, so it helps you speed up the pace of your projects.
 If you want to make a quick project or gift, turn to DC stitch.